 If a student engages in acts of physical aggression, fighting, hitting, kicking and swearing (either witnessed or confessed), the student will be escorted directly to the principal's office.
-All other student choices will be handled by completing a "Refocus Form."
-After three Refocus Forms, the student will be referred to the principal's office.
+All other student choices will be handled through staff-student conferences.
+Multiple conversations about behavior choices will result in a referral to the office.